jacksund/simmate/docs/parameters.md

 ## steadystate_source_id
 (advanced users only)
-The structure source that this individual is associated with.
+This parameter is the structure source that this individual is associated with.
 This allows us to determine how the new individual should be created.
 When running a search, this is set automatically when submitting a new flow.

 --------------------------

 ## steadystate_sources
 (experimental feature; advanced users only)
-The sources that will be scheduled at a "steady-state", meaning there will always be a set number of individuals scheduled/running for this type of structure source.
+This parameter is a dictionary of sources that will be scheduled at a "steady-state", meaning there will always be a set number of individuals scheduled/running for this type of structure source.
 This should be defined as a dictionary where each is `{"source_name": percent}`.
 The percent determines the number of steady stage calculations that will be running for this at any given time.
 It will be a percent of the `nsteadystate` parameter, which sets the total number of individuals to be scheduled/running.
 For example, if `nsteadystate=40` and we add a source of `{"RandomSymStructure": 0.30, ...}`, this means 0.25*40=10 randomly-created individuals will be running/submitted at all times.
 The source can be from either the `toolkit.creator` or `toolkit.transformations` modules.

 === "yaml"
     ``` yaml